-- (1) Management adheres to the agency's statutes and its mission to effectively maintain and improve all performance measures assigned to each program.
-A change in statute can cause the agency to redirect its mission and cause changes within the implementation of the programs. - (2) All of the agency's programs are catered towards educating the public about soil erosion prevention and improving water quality.
-As changes are made throughout the state, the way land is used, by farmers or commercially, will affect the installation of best management practices as to the implementation of new practices to better improve water quality and prevent soil erosion.
-A change in land use can affect the District Assistance program in altering or completely changing presentations or field days used to educate landowners and operators. - (3) Significant cuts in both General Fund and Special Fund appropriations will significantly alter the effectiveness of the agency and its staff to provide services to the soil and water conservation districts, landowners, and operators. - (4) The agency relies heavily on the ability of the field staff to travel to their assigned soil and water conservation districts to perform assistance with any or all of its three main programs.
-The agency has always strived to improve its performance measures within these programs, and the availability of General Fund and Special Fund appropriations will allow the staff to continue traveling to make personal contact with the public.
+(1) Management adheres to the agency's statutes and its mission to effectively maintain and improve all performance measures assigned to each program.
+A change in statute can cause the agency to redirect its mission and cause changes within the implementation of the programs.

+(2) All of the agency's programs are catered towards educating the public about soil erosion prevention and improving water quality.
+As land use changes are made throughout the state, changes to the installation of best management practices to better improve water quality and prevent soil erosion will also be made.
+A change in land use can affect the District Assistance program in altering or completely changing presentations or field days used to educate landowners and operators.

+(3) Significant cuts in General Fund Funds appropriations will significantly alter the effectiveness of the agency and its staff to provide services to the soil and water conservation districts, landowners, and operators.

+(4) The agency relies heavily on the ability of the field staff to travel to their assigned soil and water conservation districts to perform assistance with any or all of its three main programs.
+The agency has always strived to improve its performance measures within these programs, and the availability of General Fund and Special Fund appropriations will allow the staff to continue traveling to make personal contact with the public in order to further the mission of the agency.